bisforboman/exjobb/Work plan.md

 _Will be similar to the previous approach section except it will be rewritten to match the problem definition._

 The first step will be to conduct some theoretical studies to help properly define the WSNs I will be working with.
 This is to make sure nothing crucial will be missed when the implementation begins.
+With this in mind, I will define the features of the algorithms I will be developing.
+Some features will then be regarded as core features and some features will be put on hold for later.
+This is due to me using a agile workflow, to help me quickly achieve a working example.
+Hence the additional features will be added when I have an working alpha version.

 ## Timetable

-The gant scheduled is a separate attachment to this work plan, below is the elements described.
+_The Gant Schedule can be viewed in an attachment to this document._

-_describe the schedule_
+First of, some administration

 ### Administration